uviclibraries/html-css/act-1.md

 # Getting Started With HTML

 To start, we will be learning about adding basic components to an about me page like text.
 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
+This exercise will be for creating an about me page, it doesn’t have to be about yourself.
+Mine will be about Zuko, a character from a cartoon show.
 Have fun!

-1. If you haven’t already, please install [Atom text editor](https://atom.io/){:target="_blank"} on your computer.
-You are welcome to use any text editor you like, but our examples use Atom.
+If you haven’t already, **please install [Visual Code Studio text editor](https://code.visualstudio.com/) on your computer**.
+You are welcome to use any text editor you like, but our workshop examples use VCS.
+We use this editor becasue it has some smart features that help to prevent code errors.

-2. Opening Atom for the first time should automatically open 3 pages.
-You can close the Welcome and Telemetry Consent page.
+1. When you open VCS for the first time you will see a "Get Started" window, which you can close.
-3. This exercise will be for creating an about me page, it doesn’t have to be about yourself.
-Mine will be about Zuko, a character from a cartoon show.
+2.  **Coding Time:**
-4.  **Coding Time:**
+    -   We are going to create a new project in VCS by clicking in the main menu on **File** > **Open Folder**.
+A Dialogue box will appear.
-    -   Start the process of creating a new project by clicking on the **File** menu and then **Open Folder**.
-A Dialog box will appear.
+    -   Navigate to your **Desktop** and then click on the **New Folder** button.
-    -   Navigate to either your **Desktop** or **Documents** folder, and then click on the **Create Directory** button.
+    -   Name your folder, or directory, `html_workshop`.
-    -   Name your directory `html_workshop` You can always move it for future use.
+    -   Once back in VCS, you will see a navigation pane on the lefthand side of the VCS window.
+We will use this navigation pane to create our first file.
-    -   You’ll notice on the left hand side the `html_workshop` folder.
-We now need to create our first file.
+        -   To the right of your directory name (html_workshop), click on the "New file" button.
-        -   Under **File**, click  **New Text File**.
+        -   You will see a text field appear below the directory name.
+Now, we will add our file name.
-        -   Click on the blue **Select a language** link and then scroll down and select **HTML** (you can also typle "html" in to the search box and then select it).
+        -   Name your file exactly like this: `about.html`.
-        -   Again, under **File** click on **Save As..** and save the file as `about.html`.
+        -   VCS will know that this new file is an HTML file becasue you used the `.html` extension, or suffix.
         -   We now have our first HTML file.
-Atom recognizes this and will help you with your code with helpful autocompletes, suggestions, and colouring.
+VCS will now be able to provide some HTML features, such as autocompletes, suggestions, and colour themse to make your code easier to read.

     <button onclick="toggle('gif1')">Show/Hide Animation</button>